phosae/phosae.github.io/content/post/2023-retriable-http-client.md

 As the examples show, retrying based on status codes is quite similar, but retrying based on library errors is highly language-specific.

+The full code for all the samples in this post is [available on GitHub](https://github.com/phosae/samples/tree/main/2023/http-client-retry).

 Writing your own retry code from nothing is not recommended; it is better to use or learn from mature libraries.

 - Golang: [hashicorp/go-retryablehttp]